 - There take the detour to Route 245 until you reach Puerto Jiménez.

-how to get IN BUS
+how to get by BUS

 The journey takes about 7 hours, including a stop to go to the bathroom or buy something to eat.
 Also, in Costa Rica there are food vendors that go up between stops, so you probably won’t go hungry.